Albinutte/CodeFights-content-management/README.md

 Sublime plugin for CodeFights content team.

 **Installation:**
-Download repository as a folder and move it into your Packages folder (the one that opens by `Preferences -> Browse Packages`).
+Download repository as a `CodeFights-content-management` folder and move it into your Packages folder (the one that opens by `Preferences -> Browse Packages`).
 Restart Sublime if it was open.

 **Usage:**
  * `ctrl+shift+c`: